 Some JOAD archers start their archery experience with barebows or traditional bows to learn the proper form.
 JOAD pins all the way up to Gold Olympian may be earned with barebows, and barebow archers can compete at the highest level in the sport except for the Olympics where it’s recurve only.

-Though not technically a barebow, the Genesis bow that students might be familiar with from the NASP program falls into this category for the purpose of earning pins as long as there is no sight installed or arrow rest beyond the standard Genesis one.
-For competitions, however, the Genesis bow is considered a compound bow, and archers with Genesis bows compete in the compound class.
+The Genesis bow that students might be familiar with from the NASP program falls into this category for the purpose of earning pins as long as there is no sight installed or arrow rest beyond the standard Genesis one.
+For competitions, the basic compound class is offered through age 14.
+For the Under 18 (cadet) class and beyond, basic compound archers would have to compete in the regular compound class.